the more you know

 BIG SUR

-Weather in Big Sur is for sure hit or miss.
+The weather in Big Sur is for sure hit or miss.
 It is on the California coast so you can expect fog on and off throughout most days, but then again you can expect sunshine at any time lol.
-The height of season in the area is typically April to October, but September to November being probably the best time to go.
-I would avoid December-February due to potential mud slides.
+The height of the season in the area is typically April to October, but September to November is probably the best time to go.
+I would avoid December to February due to potential mudslides.

-In Big Sur you can camp, hike, take a sail boat ride, go whale watching, surf, ride a motor cycle or convertible down hwy 1.
+In Big Sur, you can camp, hike, take a sailboat ride, go whale watching, surf, or ride a motorcycle or convertible down Hwy 1.

 How to get to Big Sur: You will need to rent a car to get here.
 You can fly into the San Jose airport, but the closest airport is a very small airport in Monterey.